ESG

 Designed for reliability and longevity

-Virgin Galactic’s spaceflight delivery system is both innovative and highly reusable.
+Virgin Galactic’s spaceflight system is both innovative and highly reusable with each Delta spaceship expected to have a vehicle lifecycle of 500 or more flights.

 • Our mothership and spaceships are designed for hundreds of missions, giving the system greater longevity than single-use traditional rockets.
 Our lightweight system is more efficient relative to various traditional rockets because our mothership carries our spaceship through the thickest part of the atmosphere where it is released and propelled to space with a hybrid rocket motor.
 We carefully control each flight’s ascent and descent to efficiently reach our point of release, and by harnessing gravity we gently glide back to Earth, avoiding fuel use in the return phase.